tramnguyenhere/integrify_frontend_basic-html/README.md

 ## Requirement

-Edit the codes in `index.html` and create a simple webpage to introduce yourself similar to [this sample](https://integrify-finland.github.io/bof-introduction-sample/)
+Edit the codes in `index.html` and create a webpage to introduce yourself similar to [this sample](https://integrify-finland.github.io/bof-introduction-sample/)

 1. Make use of different tags: headings, paragraphs, link, italic, ordered list, unordered list,table, form